jyp/prettiest/blog.md

 % The Prettiest Printer
 % a note by Jean-Philippe Bernardy

-Classic functional programmers have two darling problems: parsing and pretty printing.
-Having turned my attention to parsing before, allow me to foray in the (hopefully clear) waters of pretty printing.
+Parsing and pretty printing are perhaps the two most classic problems in the functional programming repertoire.
+I having turned my attention to parsing (many times) before.
+Before I retire, I feel that I should to try my hands on pretty printing.

 The state of the art.
 =====================